EU ministers to discuss Polish situation again

 "For some countries - the UK but also others like the Czech Republic - it is a question of sovereignty and it could set a precedent."

-"We try to do everything to avoid voting," a source close to the Slovenian prime minister told EUobserver in Ljubljana this week, noting that any sanctions on Poland would be vetoed by Hungary.
+"We try to do everything to avoid voting," a source close to the Slovenian prime minister told EUobserver in Ljubljana this week, noting that any sanctions on Poland would be vetoed by at least one country.

 "It would show disunity" at a time when the EU is trying to look ahead in the wake of Brexit, the official said.